united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/development/contribute/documentation/style/write-new-topic.md

 subdirectory, set the `weight:` front-matter key to an integer.
 Typically, we use multiples of 10, to account for adding topics later.
 For instance, a topic with weight `10` will come before one with weight `20`.

+You can hide a topic from the table of contents by setting `toc_hide: true`, and you can hide the list of child pages at the botton of an `_index.md` file by setting `no_list: true`.

 ## Embedding code in your topic